✨Who Am I Now? Rebuilding Identity After Retirement

 • You’re questioning your value or relevance

-• You hesitate to introduce yourself because you don’t know what to say
+• You hesitate to introduce yourself because you’re not sure what to say

 These aren’t failures.
-They’re signs that your identity is evolving and growing roots in a new direction.
+These are signs that something new is unfolding in you.
+A quieter, softer identity growing roots in a new directions.

 “It took me almost a year to stop introducing myself as a retired teacher.
 Now I say I’m a reader, a grandma, and a curious beginner again.”